beecorrea/midas/design-docs.md

 - Send money to an account

 ### Public
-- Create account
+- Open/close account
-- Create a transfer
+- Initialize a transfer
 - Check account funds
 - Draw money from account
 - Deposit money in account